 Calculating the Final Grade

-The clerkship grading calculator is posted in one45 for assistance calculating the final clerkship grade.
-This grading calculator is meant to be used as a tool, but final grade determinations will be made using the table below.
+The clerkship grading calculator is posted in one45 to provide assistance in calculating the final clerkship grade.
+The grading calculator is meant to be used as a tool.
+Final determinations will be made using the table below: